ashiklom/pecan.book/Using-Git.md

 network access or a central server.
 Branching and merging are fast and easy to do.

-There are two fun tutorials for learnign git: [LearnGitBranching](http://pcottle.github.com/learnGitBranching/) and [TryGit](http://try.github.com).
+There are two fun tutorials for learning git: [LearnGitBranching](http://pcottle.github.com/learnGitBranching/) and [TryGit](http://try.github.com).
 More information is available in the [[References | Using-Git#references]]

 In the rest of the document I will talk about URL’s to clone the code.